kalebabram/GRUMPS/README.md

 ```sh
 R -e 'devtools::install_github("kalebabram/r_grumps")'
 ```
-Note: to install the R version from GitHub, the library "devtools" is required: `install.packages('devtools')` or `conda install r-devtools`
+Note: R library "devtools" is required: `install.packages('devtools')` or `conda install r-devtools` for this approach.
+To get the CLI entrypoint, download `cligrumps.R` from the repository.
+You can rename the Rscript to `r-grumps` and relocate it to a directory in your $PATH.

 #### Source
 All neccessary files needed to build the python package of **GRUMPS** are found in `src/grumps` within this repository.